These study guide questions were submitted by real pilots who actually interviewed with Envoy Air

 (b) For the purpose of paragraph (a) of this section, the alternate airport weather conditions must meet the requirements of the certificate holder's operations specifications.

 (c) No person may dispatch or release an aircraft from an airport unless he lists each required alternate airport in the dispatch or flight release.
-Take off alternate must be no more than 1 hrs for 2 engines or less and no more than 2 hrs for 3 engines or more When weather is below landing minimums at the airport from which you are departing, you need to have a take-off alternate AT LEAST 1 hour away with 2 engines or less with one engine inoperative at cruise in still air, and AT LEAST 2 hours away with 3 engines or less with one engine inoperative at cruise in still air When the weather is good enough to take off but not to land & you have to have the take-off alternate airport with in 1 hour, cruise flight still air one engine inop.(for an aircraft with 2 or less engines, it 2 hours with more than 2 engines)
+Take off alternate must be no more than 1 hrs for 2 engines or less and no more than 2 hrs for 3 engines or more When weather is below landing minimums at the airport from which you are departing, you need to have a take-off alternate 1 hour away with 2 engines or less with one engine inoperative at cruise in still air, and 2 hours away with 3 engines or less with one engine inoperative at cruise in still air When the weather is good enough to take off but not to land & you have to have the take-off alternate airport with in 1 hour, cruise flight still air one engine inop.(for an aircraft with 2 or less engines, it 2 hours with more than 2 engines)

 When do you need a second alternate?
 Second alternate 3 scenarios since most Airlines use Ops spec 3585